jordattebayo/jordattebayo/README.md

 > JOR-da-tte-ba-yo
 - (JOR) ➡ the beginning of my name, Jordan
-- (da-tte-ba-yo) ➡ a reference to the anime Naruto
+- (dat-te-ba-yo) ➡ a reference to the anime Naruto

 Here's the live [blog](https://www.jordattebayo.dev/).

 This blog is built using Astro and it's very handy starter kit.
 You can play around with it here:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/withastro/astro?devcontainer_path=.devcontainer/blog/devcontainer.json)

 ## 🚀 More Features Coming Soon...